 In order for your experience to be counted, you must have been hired directly by an organization as an employee or volunteer.
 You must provide a reference from an individual employed by the organization who acted as your direct supervisor.
-The individual(s) submitting the Volunteer/Work Experience Reference, to verify and validate your experience, cannot be the client you worked with nor a family member/friend of the client you worked with under any circumstances.
+The individual(s) submitting the Volunteer/Work Experience Reference, to verify and validate your experience, cannot be a family member you worked with under any circumstances.

 You can visit our Volunteer Opportunities page for available positions.
 This requirement must be completed by the application deadline.

 Re-applicants no longer have the option to re-use reference letters from previous year.
 If you wish to reapply you must submit a new and complete application for the next intake.
 Re-applicants are free to use referees from past years, but must provide updated reference letters each year.

 All applicants are required to complete the Casper test as part of the Altus Suite.
 Details regarding the Altus Suite can be found under the Altus Suite page.

 The department requires a written response to a prompt (maximum 250-words) as part of the application process.
 The prompt will become available once applications open (Oct 15) and the completed document must be uploaded to the online portal no later than the application deadline (Jan 15).